 When President Franklin Roosevelt ordered all people with Japanese ancestry to be removed from the West Coast during World War II, more than 14,000 Japanese Americans ended up behind barbed wire at Heart Mountain Relocation Center.

 The first incarcerees arrived via train on Aug.
 12, 1942.
 The last left the center in November 1945.

-Today, you can stop by the Heart Mountain Interpretive Center to learn more about the Japanese and Japanese-Americans who lived there.
+Today, you can stop by the Heart Mountain Interpretive Center to learn more about the Japanese and Japanese Americans who were forcibly moved from Washington, Oregon and California where they lived.
 There's a museum, gallery and theater.
 Then head outdoors to the walking trail to see a war memorial and original camp structures.

-Located 15 minutes east of Cody on Highway 14A between Cody and Powell, Wyoming.
+Located 15 minutes east of Cody on Hwy.
+14A between Cody and Powell, Wyoming.

 Heart Mountain, WY